 5. Resist resentment

-Resentment leads to anger, fear and hate.
-Consider how much of American politics is wrapped up in events which happened dozens or hundreds of years ago.
+Resentment leads to anger, fear, and hate.
+Consider how much of American politics is wrapped up in events that happened dozens or hundreds of years ago.
 Those who harbor resentment are keen to build upon it.
 It festers in the back of their minds, influencing every thought about a person or topic.

 Feeling slighted by someone you trust can be an emptying experience.
 Ethical leaders learn to let go.
 This is what, "Honor your father and mother" means.